-Static memory is consumed even when there is zero call traffic.
+Static memory is consumed even when there is no traffic on the system.
 Static memory usage includes the data for system configuration and the data for registered endpoints.
 Static memory also includes configuration for the dial plan (which covers items such as partitions, translation patterns, route lists and groups).
-Static memory also includes the memory used for CTI and other applications.
+In addition, static memory includes the memory allocated for CTI and other applications.
 In a large system, static memory is mainly a function of the number of configured endpoints and the size of the dial plan.